cantis/FlaskFactor/README.md

 Added configuration for black formatter to the app.
 I've been learning mocking and patching for tests, I'll try adding some more proper test.
 Added the MIT Licence File

+**26 Feb 23**
+Doing some reading around the testing I'm setting up.
+Perhaps my 'in memory' testing is just fine, it is certainly less hassle than the mocking route.
+I've reverted my mocking changes, added a `conftest` file and I'm setting up the tests to use a single shared app profile.